 - Discuss the impact that buildings have on the microclimate of their environment, including such factors as snow drifting, shading and reflection.

 - Relate the performance of windows and mechanical systems in passive and active building systems.

 Your work in this course will be evaluated based on 4 assignments and the final examination.
 Assignments 1 and 2 are each worth 15% of your final course grade, Assignment 3 is worth 30%, and Assignment 4 is worth 20%.
 The final examination will cover the entire course and is worth 20% of your final grade.
+You must achieve a cumulative grade of 67% or greater to receive credit for APST 350.
 The minimum passing mark for the final exam is 50%.
 This information is summarized in the table below.

 |Part/Activity or Assignment||Portion of Total Grade|

 |Part 1 Factors in the Environment Assignment 1||15%|